vitality-ai/Vitality-console/README.md

 ## Testing S3-Compatible APIs

-Follow these steps to configure and test against the Versatility Object Storage (CIAOS) endpoints:
+Follow these steps to configure and test against the Vitality Object Storage (CIAOS) endpoints:

 ### 1. Generate Credentials

-1. Log into the Versality Console.
+1. Log into the Vitality Console.
 2. Generate your Security Key and Secret.

 ### 2. Configure Your Client